What to Expect When Visiting Sonoma County Wine Country

 Wine tasting, and dining, al fresco

-It truly couldn’t be a better time to wine taste and eat outdoors because of the long, warm sunny days of summer in Sonoma County.
+It truly couldn’t be a better time to wine taste and eat outdoors because of the comfortable days that Sonoma County enjoys throughout much of the year.
 Since many indoor activities are temporarily on hold, wine tasting and dining still goes on outdoors.
 While not all restaurants have outdoor space, many are offering takeout, so you can pick up food and drinks to go and take it to a nearby park, riverfront picnic area, or a Pacific Ocean overlook.
 Below are a few recommendations:

 Give yourself a little more time

 Restaurants, wineries, breweries, and hotels are all committed to guest safety and well-being, which means added measures like higher standards of cleanliness and frequent sanitation.
 As such, things like checking into your hotel, getting seated at a restaurant, or entering a state park may take a little bit longer.